4d/4D-NetKit/README.md

     * the [Microsoft mail object properties](#microsoft-mail-object-properties)
     * the [4D email object format](https://developer.4d.com/docs/API/EmailObjectClass.html#email-object), which follows the JMAP specification

-The [`Office365.mail.type` property](#returned-object-1) must be compatible with the data type passed in `email`.
+The data type passed in `email` must be compatible with the [`Office365.mail.type` property](#returned-object-1).
 In the following example, since the mail type is `Microsoft`, `$email` must be an object.
 For the list of available properties, see [Microsoft mail object's properties](#microsoft-mail-object-properties):

 ```4d
 $Office365:=New Office365 provider($token; New object("mailType"; "Microsoft"))